canonical/indico-operator/docs/explanation/charm-architecture.md

 ### NGINX

-This container is the entry point for all web traffic to the pod (on port `8080`), and it serves some static files directly and forwards non-static requests to the Indico container (on port `8081`).
+This container is the entry point for all web traffic to the pod (on port `8080`).
+Serves some static files directly and forwards non-static requests to the Indico container (on port `8081`).

 The reason for that is since NGINX provides cache static content, reverse proxy, and load balance among multiple application servers, as well as other features it can be used in front of uWSGI server to significantly reduce server and network load.